ZairBulos/descarga-yt/server/README.md

-# YouTube Downloader BackEnd
+# DescargaYT (SERVER)

-Welcome to the YouTube Downloader BackEnd documentation.
+Welcome to the **DescargaYT** server documentation.
 This guide will help you get started with setting up and running the server for the YouTube Downloader project.

 ## Getting Started

-To use the YouTube Downloader BackEnd, you'll need to follow these steps:
+To use the YouTube Downloader Backend, follow these steps:

-1. Clone the Repository
+1. Clone the Repository:

-First, clone the YouTube Downloader repository to your local machine using Git:

 ```bash
 git clone https://github.com/ZairBulos/youtube-downloader.git
 ```

-2. Navigate to the Server Folder
+2. Navigate to the server folder:

-Change your current directory to the server folder within the cloned repository:

 ```bash
 cd youtube-downloader/server